 It’s also possible we may glimpse some underlying reasons for your struggles and you may choose to embark upon psychotherapy to seek more significant change.

 There are many reasons why people seek psychotherapy and counselling such as anxiety and depression, trauma and bereavement, stress and anger, isolation, feeling desperate or numb, illness, sexual difficulties or relationship conflict, job dissatisfaction or loss, and parenting challenges.

-You and I create the therapy process together.
-It’s the quality of our relationship that will enable you to achieve the changes you desire.
 Every client's experience of therapy is different.
 Unexpected issues, experiences and outcomes are likely to emerge.
 Sometimes you may feel worse before feeling better.

 Usually most people gain a sense of learning and growing, and some of the benefits of therapy for you are likely to be: